 We prioritize the use of certified materials, such as Global Organic Textile Standards ("GOTS") certified cotton sourced from Brazil.
-Approximately 35% of the cotton we use annually is GOTS certified.
+Approximately 14% of the cotton we use annually is GOTS certified.
 The GOTS certification is a textile processing standard for organic fibres, which includes ecological and social criteria, backed up by independent third-party certification of the entire textile supply chain.

 This commitment to using certified materials extends to many other materials including fabrics, insulation, and zippers.
-The materials used from brands such as Primaloft Insulation, Polartec, Pertex, Toray, Biella Yarn Suedwolle, TencelTM, and Sorona® are certified by recognized third-party certification programs.
-We also use a single supplier of down, which is certified by the Responsible Down Standard (RDS).
+The materials used from brands such as Primaloft Insulation, Polartec, Pertex, Toray and Biella Yarn Suedwolle, are certified by recognized third-party certification programs.
+We also use down which is certified by the Responsible Down Standard (RDS) for all our products containing down.
 In addition, all the zippers we use are sourced from YKK®, a renowned multinational brand that adheres to a code of conduct prohibiting child and forced labour.